 We also strive to explain to the client how what we would say in "tech speak" can meet their needs, without bogging them down in terminology and technology they don't understand.
 They honestly don't need to.
 All they need to do is communicate their vision to us, however incomplete, and we'll take it from there.

 Let's start a conversation today.
 Let us hear your vision, and let us see if we can turn your lead into the gold to which you aspire.
 After all, your ideas are not really lead.
 They are just not yet gold.
 They need to be in the state they are meant to be, not in the state in which they are currently.
 We can help you transmute them to something that help you meet your needs in the ever-changing digital marketplace.

 Never heard of Laravel?
-Laravel is the most popular PHP project on GitHub, the code storage site now owned by Microsoft, and where most frameworks are stored.
-It has almost 50,000 stars (a rating of popularity on Github), and uses the industry-standard Symfony framework as its backbone.
+Laravel is the most popular PHP project on GitHub, the code storage site now owned by Microsoft, and where most code is stored.
+The project has almost 50,000 stars (a rating of popularity on Github), and uses the industry-standard Symfony framework as its backbone.
 It also has a robust ecosystem of other frameworks that can be added to Laravel, easily (but very powerfully) extending its functionality with little work.
 For websites of any size that require any kind of customization, Laravel is the way to go.

-Many people ask, what about WordPress?
-I can have a website up and running in hours with WordPress, with a custom theme.
-The same is true of Laravel, depending on the complexity of the site.
-While it is true, WordPress has many plug-ins that easily extend its functionality, many of those plug-ins are not secure.
-Also, the framework itself can be difficult to secure for the unseasoned developer, and there are many "bots" out there that specifically seek out sites with the WordPress signature.
+Many people ask, but what about WordPress?
+They say, I can have a website up and running in hours with WordPress, with a custom theme.
+While it is true, WordPress has many plug-ins that easily extend its functionality.
+But at a certain point, the functionality of a plugin is limited to what the plugin developer wrote.
+Extending the functionality can be time-consuming if all you want is one additional tweak.
 You simply do not face these issues with Laravel.
 Selecting a framework with a point-and-click installer can have its drawbacks.
 Why not start with the freedom to custom tailor your code to exactly and only what you need?